s1n7ax/notes/Git stash.md

 Saves your local modifications away and reverts the working directory to match the HEAD commit

 ## `git stash`
-- stash the changes in the
+- Stash the changes in the

 ## `git stash list <log-options>`